-This author recommends walking membranes be adhered directly to the structural deck, either concrete In wood-frame plywood. construction, this can be achieved under typical 'cold roof' design, with the batt insulation installed between the roof joists.
-In concrete's case, when the insulation is applied atop the slab, this author recommends the plywood substrate be fastened to wood blocking/sleepers/purlins.
-The concern is when the insulation is sandwiched between the plywood layer and the structural deck, it could compress (even in the case of highdensity expanded polystyrene [EPS]), allowing the fastener to ride up and a create a 'nail pop.'
+I recommend walking membranes be adhered directly to the structural deck-concrete or plywood.
+In wood-frame construction, this can be achieved under typical "cold roof" design with the batt insulation installed between the roof joists.
+In concrete's case, when the insulation is applied atop the slab, I recommend the plywood substrate be fastened to wood blocking/ sleeper/purlins.
+The concern is when the insulation is sandwiched between the plywood layer and the structural deck, it could compress (even in the case of high-density expanded polystyrene [EPS]), allowing the fastener to ride up and create a "nail pop."